-The United States coastguard has been testing a modified hovercraft specially adapted to sea rescue requirement.
+Background: The United States coastguard has been testing a modified hovercraft specially adapted to sea rescue requirement.
 And, after exhaustive tests, in cations are that the craft is well-suited to its new task.

 Gliding along on a cushion of air generated by a seven-foot fan, the hovercraft cruises at 35 to 40 miles-per-hour (54-64 kph).
 But the vehicles have clocked better than 80 miles-per-hour (128 kph) over water -- and more then 100 miles-per-hour (160 kph) over arctic ice.